 The compact nature of the campus and the UL's size foster a close sense of community.
 UL believes strongly that the creation of a friendly, caring, and cooperative atmosphere is an important factor in the successful pursuit of a program of study.
-The activities of 70 clubs and societies receive official support from UL.
+The university's population is ~ 17,000 students, and there are more than 70 clubs and societies that receive official support from UL.
 The range of sport/recreation programs and facilities places emphasis on achieving a balance between academic imperatives and a healthy lifestyle.